Two more FIRs filed over migrant workers gathering at Bandra

 New Delhi, Apr 15: The Mumbai police has registered two more FIRs in a case related to spreading of rumours that led to the migrant workers gathering outside the Bandra Railway Station on Tuesday.
 One person has been arrested in connection with the case.

 The second FIR was filed against a journalist of a Marathi news channel.
-The Mumbai police had to resort to lathi charge after a huge number of migrant workers gathered outside the Bandra police asking for help to return to their native places.
+The Mumbai police had to resort to lathicharge after a huge number of migrant workers gathered outside the Bandra police asking for help to return to their native places.

 Coronavirus outbreak: Migrant crisis resurfaces after PM Modi's call on lockdown extension